layoutBox/PinLayout/README.md

 	* You can add iterations and enumerations (for/while/forEach/...)
 * Layout one view at a time.
 Make it simple to code and debug.
 * Concise syntax.
 Layout most views using a single line.
-* Support left to right (LTR) and right to left (RTL) languages.

 * Stateless
 	* PinLayout doesn’t add any stored properties to UIViews.
 It simply computes the UIView.frame property, one view at a time.
 	* Since it is stateless, it can be used with any other layout framework without conflicts.
-Each view can use the layout system that better suit it  (PinLayout, constraints, flexbox, grids, …) A view can be layouted using PinLayout and later with another method/framework.
+Each view can use the layout system that better suit it  (PinLayout, constraints, flexbox, grids, …)

 * No Auto layout and constraints
 	* Constraints are verbose and hard for a human brains to understand when there are many views implicated, even with sugar-syntax frameworks.